awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-configrule.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `Arn`
-The Amazon Resource Name \(ARN\) of the AWS Config rule, such as `arn:aws:config:us-east-1:123456789012:config-rule/config-rule-a1bzhi`\.
+The Amazon Resource Name \(Arn\) of the AWS Config rule, such as `arn:aws:config:us-east-1:123456789012:config-rule/config-rule-a1bzhi`\.

 `ConfigRuleId`
 The ID of the AWS Config rule, such as `config-rule-a1bzhi`\.